 Open and closed captioning

 - Closed captioning is similar to the open captioning, but the audience uses tablets or smartphones to access the captions.
+It is important to be mindful that audiences using this can experience arm fatigue, so this needs to be considered and catered for respectfully and appropriately.

 - Screens may work better for more static performances, whereas the use of tablets may allow the audience to focus on more lively performances.